Heartbeat Opera’s 10th Annual Drag Show returns to Judson memorial church!

 Music Directed by Jacob Ashworth and Dan Schlosberg

-Heartbeat Opera's 10th Drag Opera Extravaganza!
+Heartbeat Opera's 10th Annual Drag Extravaganza!

-Strap into your corsets, hoist up your petticoats, and get down with the sexiest and most problematic arias ever shot out of the operatic cannon.
+Strap into your corsets, hoist up your petticoats, and get down with the sexiest and most problematic arias ever shot out of the operatic canon.
 Heartbeat’s signature spectacle returns for its celebratory 10th edition, directed by none other than our co-founder and Drag Show legend, Ethan Heard.
 Let’s walk the tightrope of wokeness together, smear our faces with all the colors of the rainbow, and see what Bess gets up to when she meets her fellow opera queens in the dark alleys and dressing rooms of New York City.

 Thurs, Oct 30 @ 7:30p – Opening Night